 To receive course credit, a student should attend a minimum of 85% of the contact hours of the class.
-Upon accumulating absences exceeding 15% of the course contact hours, the student may be dropped from the class unless the student follows the official withdrawal procedure before the withdrawal dead-line for the class.
+If absences exceed 15% of course contact hours, a student may be dropped from the class unless the student follows the official withdrawal procedure before the withdrawal deadline for the class.